Ravn Alaska: Resumption of operations

 On October 14, 2020, Ravn Alaska received approvals from the FAA to resume operations.
-On November 13, 2020, while awaiting approval from the US Department of Transportation authority for scheduled operations, the airline resumed service to Dutch Harbor (Unalaska), Homer, Kenai, Sand Point, and Valdez using Public Charters managed by “Ravn Travel”.
+On November 13, 2020, while awaiting approval from the US Department of Transportation authority for scheduled operations, the airline resumed service to Dutch Harbor (Unalaska), Homer, Kenai, Sand Point, and Valdez using Public Charters managed by "Ravn Travel."
 Each market was served 4 days a week from Anchorage.
-On November 30 scheduled route authority was received from the US Department of Transportation, and the airline resumed scheduled flights to and from Anchorage, Dutch Harbor (Unalaska), Homer, Kenai, Kodiak, and Sand Point under the name Ravn Alaska.
+On November 30, scheduled route authority was received from the US Department of Transportation, and the airline resumed scheduled flights to and from Anchorage, Dutch Harbor (Unalaska), Homer, Kenai, Kodiak, and Sand Point under the name Ravn Alaska.

 In 2021, Ravn Alaska's parent company announced plans to launch Northern Pacific Airways, a new low-cost airline that would fly passengers between North America and Asia via a stopover at Ted Stevens Anchorage International Airport.
 The new airline is planned to commence operations in 2023 using Boeing 757 aircraft.
-In 2021 Corvus Airlines was renamed to Northern Pacific Airways.
+In 2021, Corvus Airlines was renamed to Northern Pacific Airways.

+On February 23, 2024, CEO Rob McKinney announced that 130 employees had been laid off amid increasing financial difficulties.
+He cited inflation, labor shortages and unexpected competition on some of Ravn’s routes.

+After progressively drawing down its remaining routes and destinations, the airline operated its last flight from Valdez to Anchorage on August 5, 2025.